 Pediatric Exam Tables

 If you work in a pediatric care facility, then these tables are just what you and your patients need.
-Pediatric tables are smaller than treatment tables, typically sized appropriately for children of various ages.
-Most importantly, they’re designed with fun art and bright colors that help make children feel more at ease when visiting the doctor—a prospect that can be scary for young ones.
+Pediatric tables are smaller than standard treatment tables, typically sized appropriately for children of various ages.
+Most importantly, they’re designed with fun art and bright colors that help make children feel more at ease when visiting the doctor—an experience that can be scary for young ones.

 Exam Table Accessories

 Most exam room tables are compatible with a multitude of accessories which you can usually order along with your table.
-These accessories include but are not limited to stirrups with or without warming capabilities, drainage trays and moveable arm rests.
+These accessories include but are not limited to stirrups with or without warming capabilities, drainage trays, and movable armrests.